nicoscore99/arriva/readme.md

 ## TODO

+Stuff that can be improved:

-- Remove blinking everytime screen changes
+- Expand EPD functionality to prevent blinking every time the screen changes
--
+- Flake8 the code
+- Implement functionality for button 4